The application asks for details about your project and we require supporting documents to be submitted with your application, these include:

 - Images, maps or sketches to help us understand your project aims.
 What does this look like now?
 What is your vision?

-- Information about the green/blue spaces being created or improved, and how nature will be improved*
+- Detailed information about the infrastructure being created or improved

 - A description of the main groups of people who will benefit from your project and what difference your project will make

 - Evidence of local/community support and involvement for the project.
 This could be in the form of letters of support, consultation, parish plan, neighbourhood plan

 - Landowner/landlord permission and evidence of permission if you are not the landowner/landlord